medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 Generating x-ray spectra
 ------------------------
 Since most diagnostic x-ray units do not emit monochromatic photon beams this library includes a x-ray spectra generator.
 The implementation uses a semi-analytical model proposed by Poludniowski [#Poludniowski1]_ [#Poludniowski2]_ for simulating a spectra from a pure tungsten anode.
 The model is valid tube potentials from 50kVp to 150 kVp but is accurate up to 300 kVp.
 The implementation allows for adding filtration of any material and to freely select tube potential and anode angle proving quite flexible.
 Since the model requires an evaluation of a double integral for each energy bin which is quite computational expensive this implementation is multi threaded.
-The same formalism is also used in the SpekCalc application also by Poludniowski et al.
+The same formalism is also used in the SpekCalc application also by Poludniowski et al. The Heel effect is also modelled for collimated beams along the anode cathode direction, and is equivalent to a corresponding change in anode angle in the model proposed by Poludniowski.

 Sampling photon energies from a specter is implemented by the squaring of histogram method which is quite fast after an initial generation of a lookup table.
 When an energy bin is sampled the photon energy is finally uniformly sampled within the bin width.